Bouncie wins for most drivers: 15-sec updates, $8/mo no contract, crash detection, Alexa/Google. Vyncs is cheaper annual but 60-sec updates on Basic.

 Bouncie updates your vehicle’s position every 15 seconds while driving.
 That’s included in the standard $8/mo plan.
 No upgrades needed.

 In my testing across highway and city driving, both devices reported location within 10-20 meters of actual position.
-Accuracy is comparable.
+We measured the largest gaps during downtown turns and highway exits, where the slower Vyncs Basic refresh made the map feel behind even when the final GPS point was accurate.
 The difference is how often you get that data.

 One thing Vyncs does better: its app overlays current street name and speed directly on the map.
 Small detail, but useful when you’re checking in on a vehicle mid-trip.